csgillespie/efficientR/main.md

 ### Row and column operations {-}

 In data analysis we often want to apply a function to each column or row of a data set.
-For example, we might want to calculation the column or row sums.
+For example, we might want to calculate the column or row sums.
 The `apply()` function makes this type of operation straightforward.

 ```r